Bausch + Lomb Levofree 0.05% Eye Drops

 c) Some practical advice

-e) Prevention of recurrence
+e) Prevention of recurrences

-Removing the allergen (elimination) is the best measure to eliminate or reduce allergy symptoms.
+Removing the allergen (avoidance) is the measure of choice to eliminate or reduce allergy symptoms.

 For household allergens: it is essential to take measures to reduce the presence of allergens:

-· The mattress must be completely covered with a dust mite-proof plastic cover, as must the pillows.
-The bed base, unless it is made of slats or metal, must be covered with plastic.
-All bedding should be washed twice a month at 60°C if possible. · The room should be ventilated and cleaned regularly.
+· The mattress must be completely surrounded by a dust mite-proof plastic cover, as must the pillows.
+The bed base, unless it is made of slats or metal, must be surrounded by plastic.
+All bedding must be washed twice a month at 60°C if possible.

 · Avoid pets.